-Lots of people have sent me in their great pictures with their pantry storage ideas for the hall of fame.
+Lots of people have sent me in their pantry storage ideas, shown in pictures, for this hall of fame.

 If you get inspired by the ideas and results you see below (scroll down to see all the pictures) I encourage you join the challenges yourself, and work some magic in your own pantry.